 What is social media?

-Social media provide spaces for people and organizations to share and access news and information, communicate with beneficiaries and advocate for change.
-Social-media content includes the text, photos, videos, infographics, or any other material placed on a blog, Facebook page, Twitter account, etc. for the audience to consume, interact with, and circulate.
-Content is curated by platforms and delivered to users according to what is most likely to attract their attention.
+Social media provides spaces for people and organizations to share and access news and information, communicate with beneficiaries, and advocate for change.
+Social media content includes text, photos, videos, infographics, or any other material placed on a blog, Facebook page, X (formerly known as Twitter) account, etc. for an audience to consume, interact with, and circulate.
+This content is curated by platforms and delivered to users according to what is most likely to attract their attention.
 There is an ever-expanding amount of content available on these platforms.

 How does social media work?

 Social media platforms are owned by private companies, with business models usually based on advertising and monetization of users’ data.
 This affects the way that content appears to users, and influences data-sharing practices.
 Moderating content on these social media spaces brings its own challenges and complications because it requires balancing multiple fundamental freedoms.
 Understanding the content moderation practices and business models of the platforms is essential to reap the benefits while mitigating the risks of using social media.Business Models

 Most social media platforms rely on advertising.
 Advertisers pay for engagement, such as clicks, likes, and shares.
 Therefore, sensational and attention-grabbing content is more valuable.
 This motivates platforms to use automated-recommendation technology that relies on algorithmic decision-making to prioritize content likely to grab attention.
 The main strategy of “user-targeted amplification” shows users content that is most likely to interest them based on detailed data that are collected about them.
 See more in the Risk section under Data Monetization by social media companies and tailored information streams.

 The Emergence of Programmatic Advertising